Pre-Pottery Neolithic A: Crop cultivation and granaries

 It has been observed of these granaries that their "sophisticated storage systems with subfloor ventilation are a precocious development that precedes the emergence of almost all of the other elements of the Near Eastern Neolithic package—domestication, large scale sedentary communities, and the entrenchment of some degree of social differentiation".
-Moreover, "[b]uilding granaries may [...] have been the most important feature in increasing sedentism that required active community participation in new life-ways".
+Moreover, "building granaries may [...] have been the most important feature in increasing sedentism that required active community participation in new life-ways".

 Regional variants

 With more sites becoming known, archaeologists have defined a number of regional variants of Pre-Pottery Neolithic A: